 “What are some great destinations for solo female travel?”
 I hear this question a lot, often from female travelers setting out on their first solo adventure.
 While many European destinations like Iceland, Austria, & Ireland are all great for solo travel in terms of safety ~ they’re quite expensive (particularly Iceland).
 But there is a location much closer to home if you live in the States, that possibly you’ve overlooked: Mexico.
 And to be more specific: Cozumel.
 I spent a month there this April, & after doing so: I can highly recommend solo female travel in Cozumel.
 In fact, it’s one of my top solo travel picks.

 And here’s why…

-Islands, in general, tend to be safe locations for female travel.
-Ones that come to mind off the top of my head are the Galapagos Islands (another top recommendation of mine for solo female travel), the islands of Hawaii, & Iceland (which is technically a huge island).
+Islands, in general, tend to be fairly safe locations for female travel.
+Ones that come to mind off the top of my head are the Galapagos Islands (another favorite of mine for solo travel), the islands of Hawaii, & Iceland (which is technically a HUGE island).
 Why are islands so safe?
 First off: where are the criminals gonna go?!
 If they rip you off, they need to escape, right?
 Well, in Cozumel ~ the only way off the island is by ferry, boat, or plane).
 Not exactly speedy methods for escape.

 Sense of Community

 Another reason islands feel so safe for travel is that there tends to be a greater sense of community on islands.
 Everyone knows each other, & if you plan to stay while ~ chances are, you’ll start to feel like a local within days.
 On Cozumel, Coz Coffee became my regular hangout spot & work station (they have great Wi-Fi), where I met ex-pats & locals ~ & the guys at Cuatros Tacos became, basically, my best friends on the island!
 This, compared to big cities where it’s easy to get lost in the crowd ~ islands offer a chance to really get to know people, which I love.